wanzunz/github_graphql_api_mcp/README.md

 [English](README.md) | [中文](README_zh.md) | [日本語](README_ja.md) | [Español](README_es.md) | [Français](README_fr.md)

-A tool based on MCP (Model Control Protocol) for querying and using the GitHub GraphQL API.
+A tool based on MCP (Model Context Protocol) for querying and using the GitHub GraphQL API.
 This project provides a server that allows you to explore the GitHub GraphQL schema and execute GraphQL queries through MCP client tools (such as Claude AI).

 ## Why Use GitHub GraphQL API